dasch-swiss/handbook/docs/research-development/youtrack-organization.md

 ### Epic

 Describe a feature or a part of a feature that will be implemented over one or several iterations of work.
 An epic must deliver a workable piece of code (from backend to frontend).
-An epic are broken down and detailed by 2 types of issues: user stories and tasks.
+It is broken down and detailed by 2 types of issues: user stories and tasks.
 They are both complementary, at the same level in the issue hierarchy.

 ### User Story